What every best Refrigerators has:

 Bottom-freezer refrigerators get more recommendations than top-freezers, primarily due to their more convenient layout.
 However, their popularity is giving way to French-door fridges that are more convenient still -- replacing the sometimes massive one-piece refrigerator compartment door design with two piece doors that can be more easily accommodated in tighter kitchens.
 We cover French-door refrigerators, side-by-side refrigerators, top-freezer refrigerators and counter-depth refrigerators in their own sections elsewhere in this report.

-The feature list on the LG LDC24370ST is good, including some nice touches like an alarm that alerts you if the door is accidentally left ajar.
+The feature list on the LG LDC24223S is good, including some nice touches like an alarm that alerts you if the door is accidentally left ajar.
 There's also an interior ice maker.
 The glass shelves are adjustable and easy to clean, users say.
-Door storage is designed to accommodate a variety of items of different shapes, heights and sizes, from a child's juice carton to a full gallon of milk.
-There are two crisper compartments and a full-width compartment for storing party platters, beverages, or any larger or awkwardly-sized item.
+Door storage is designed to accommodate a variety of items of different shapes, heights and sizes, from a child's juice carton to a full gallon of milk, although those shelves are not adjustable.
+There are two crisper compartments and a full-width drawer underneath the crispers that can hold wider, narrower items, like party platters.
 Two drawers in the freezer compartment help you access items more easily.

-The Whirlpool WRB322DMBM (Est. $1,400) is a little smaller, a little noisier, and a little cheaper than the LG LDC24370ST, but is very much worth considering for those on a tighter budget.
+The Whirlpool WRB322DMBM (Est. $1,500) is a little smaller, a little noisier, and a little cheaper than the LG LDC24223S, but is very much worth considering for those on a tighter budget.
 It gets some of the highest ratings we saw from thousands of owners who praise its attractive styling and good storage options that are reported as easy to adjust.

-Like the LG LDC24370ST, the Whirlpool WRB322DMBM is designed to fit into a 33-inch space (its width with the doors closed is 32.75 inches).
-It's not as feature rich as the LDC24370ST, but you'll find spill proof glass shelves, two slide-out baskets in the freezer, digital temperature controls and an ice maker.
+Like the LG LDC24223S, the Whirlpool WRB322DMBM is designed to fit into a 33-inch space (its width with the doors closed is 32.75 inches).
+Inside you'll find spill proof glass shelves, two slide-out baskets in the freezer, digital temperature controls and an ice maker.

 The Whirlpool WRB322DMBM has a stainless steel finish.
-However, if you don't want or need that upgrade, you can get the same model in a more basic white, as the Whirlpool WRB322DMBW (Est. $1,300), or black, as the Whirlpool WRB322DMBB (Est. $1,300).
+However, if you don't want or need that upgrade, you can get the same model in a more basic white, as the Whirlpool WRB322DMBW (Est. $1,400), black, as the Whirlpool WRB322DMBB (Est. $1,400), or black stainless as the Whirlpool WRB322DMHV (Est. $1,600).
 Whichever option you choose, you get a solid performing, 22.1 cu. ft. workhorse that, according to reviews, pleases experts and users.